ManglerFTW/ComfyI2I/README.md

 ## New Features
 - Mask_Ops node will now output the whole image if mask = None and use_text = 0
 - Mask_Ops node now has a separate_mask function that if 0, will keep all mask islands in 1 image vs separating them into their own images if it's at 1 (use 0 for color transfer)
+- New Color Tansfer and Multi-Color Transfer Workflows added
 - Significantly improved Color_Transfer node
   - Extract up to 256 colors from each image (generally between 5-20 is fine) then segment the source image by the extracted palette and replace the colors in each segment
   - Set a blur to the segments created